How to Say Grandma and Grandpa In Different Parts of the World

 Grandpa: Saba, Zayda, Nonno, Avuelo

 In the land of milk and honey, grandparents are called by many names.
 In Hebrew, one of the official languages of Israel, grandma is called “savta,” and grandpa, “saba.”
 Jews with roots in Eastern Europe, known as Ashkenazi Jews, sometimes prefer the Yiddish version, “bubbe” for grandmother, and “zayda” for grandfather.
 Sephardic Jews, who trace their roots back to the Iberian Peninsula of the late 1500s, typically use the Ladino terms— “nonna” or “avuela,” for grandmother, and “nonno” or “avuelo” for grandfather, according to Kveller.
 The Peninsula’s proximity to Spain is why the Ladino translation sounds so similar to the grandma and grandpa terms, used in that country.
-Find out the scientific theories that may explain the ten plagues of Egypt.
+Only first-time grandparents can relate to these funny things.

 Kwazulu-Natal Province in South Africa